HalosGhost/shaman/styleguide.rst

        return secondArgument;
    }

-*Note how this bracing style is similar to Horstmann's compromise between "K&R" and "Allman"* Also note that *all* indentations should be spaces (not tabs).
+*Note how this bracing style is similar to Horstmann's compromise between "K&R" and "Allman."*
+Also note that *all* indentations should be spaces (not tabs).
 This bracing style can be easily achieved in vim using the following modesetting line which should be the last line of the source file.